Outdoor Burning - Agricultural

-The Agricultural Burning Practices and Research Task Force determined the above fee levels and distribution schedule at its last regular meeting on November 8, 2011 (as required by Washington Administrative Code (WAC) 173-430-042).
-This determination was followed by a public hearing and response to comments received, as also required by the WAC.
+The Agricultural Burning Practices and Research Task Force determined the above fee levels and distribution schedule at its last regular meeting on November 8, 2011 (as required by WAC 173-430-042).
+This determination was followed by a public hearing and response to public comments, as also required by the WAC.
 View the comments received on the fee changes and Ecology's response to each comment.

-To help reduce smoke-related environmental and health concerns, the Department of Ecology's Eastern Washington Burn Team makes a daily burn/no-burn decision called the "burn call" for agricultural burning permit holders.
-The burn call provides daily current and forecasted air quality conditions and burn decisions to citizens.
-You can get burn call information at:
+To help reduce smoke-related environmental and health concerns, Ecology makes a daily burn/no burn decision called the burn call for agricultural burning permit holders.
+The burn call provides daily current and forecasted air quality conditions and burn decisions to the public.
+For burn call information:

-The Ecology regional office responsible for the county in question makes the daily burn decision for that county.
-If you have questions about the daily burn decision, please contact the correct office for your county:
+The Ecology regional office responsible for the county makes the daily burn decision for that county.
+If you have questions about the daily burn decision, contact the correct office for your county:

 Eastern Regional Office: 509-329-3400